-In November 2017 Emma made her international debut as Suzuki in Puccini's "Madama Butterfly" at Deutsche Oper am Rhein, Düsseldorf and Duisburg, and during the season of 2018-2019, she sung Carmen in Bizet's opera at Malmö Opera and Orlando in a version of Händel's opera rearranged for a high school audience at the Royal Opera in Stockholm.
+In November 2017 Emma made her international debut as Suzuki in Puccini's "Madama Butterfly" at Deutsche Oper am Rhein, Düsseldorf and Duisburg, and during the season of 2018/2019, she sung Carmen in Bizet's opera at Malmö Opera and Orlando in a rearranged version of Händel's opera for a high school audience at Confidencen in Stockholm.

 Equally at home with oratorio, Emma has sung the alto/mezzo-soprano solos in the Mozart "Requiem", "Stabat Mater" by G. Pergolesi, the "Matthäuspassion", "Magnificat" and "Weihnachtsoratorium" by J. S. Bach, Beethoven's 9:th Symphony, "Den heliga natten" by H. Rosenberg, "Stabat Mater" by A. Scarlatti, "Oratorio de Noël" by C. Saent-Saëns and "Messe pour deux voix" by C. Chaminade.
 With a great love for the lieder, she also performed in several Liederabende.
 For more information about previous engagements, se Previous.